cityofaustin/Residential-Permitting/_projects/deck.md

 Your property survey, also known as a cadastral survey, isn’t required at consultation, but it will give the reviewer the best sense of whether or not you can move forward as planned.
 It gives them insight into such details as:

 * Your setbacks: making sure you don’t build in your setbacks will avoid complications with the location of your deck.
-* Your easements: being aware of any easements on your property will prevent any potential issues in the future with your deck.
+* Your easements: being aware of any easements on your property will also help you avoid complications with the location of your deck.
-* Your impervious cover: to help prevent protect against flooding.
+* Your impervious cover: impervious cover is regulated to help prevent flooding.

 ##### What if I can’t find my survey?

 If you purchased your home after 1980, you likely would have received your survey when you purchased your home.
 If you can’t find it, or you don’t remember receiving it, check with your:

-* Local property records or engineering department,
+* Home lender or title company from your original purchase,
-* Local tax assessor or local tax collector,
+* Neighbors to find out where they got theirs,
-* Title or lending company from original purchase,
+* Or, you can get a new survey.

-* Or, try asking your neighbors where they got theirs.
+Find a surveyor through the [The Texas Board of Professional Land Surveying](txls.texas.gov).

 #### 3. Draw a few simple sketches of your deck and your property